tobiasorstad/quarkus-javabin/README.md

 ## Conclusion

 To wrap up, Mockito allows us to focus on system behaviour instead of dependencies.
-This tutorial has highlighted some Mockito's functionalities that allows for creating efficient test.
+This tutorial has highlighted some of Mockito's functionalities that allows for creating efficient tests.
 Remember, the ultimate goal is a reliable codebase that's easy to update and maintain.
 Keep experimenting with Mockito and Quarkus to power up your tests.
 Happy testing!